 4. Explain the viscosities for the new oils.
 Is all CK-4 oil 10W-30 viscosity?
 Is FA-4 5W-30 or 10W-30 or both?

 a.
-CK-4 products include all of the legacy viscosity grades including the most popular, 15W-40.
-FA-4 product viscosities are limited to lower viscosity grades such as 5W-30 and 10W-30.
+CK-4 products will include all of the legacy viscosity grades including the most popular, 15W-40.
+FA-4 product viscosities will likely be limited to lower viscosity grades such as 5W-30 and 10W-30.
 It is possible to have the same viscosity grade offered in both performance categories.
-For instance, a 10W-30 viscosity grade product can exist in both CK-4 and FA-4 formulations with the difference being a lower HTHS value for the FA-4 lubricants.
+For instance, a 10W-30 viscosity grade product would exist in both CK-4 and FA-4 formulations with the difference being a lower HTHS value for the FA-4 lubricants.
 API has introduced a new donut for the FA-4 specification to clearly identify through wording and color that the category is different.

 a.
 Topping off an engine with CK-4 / FA-4 when the other was called for would not result in anything catastrophic as they both will have passed the same category performance levels.
 One must always be mindful of maintaining the correct viscosity, though, for proper engine protection.